 The nationwide costs to communities stemming from the reliance on commercial bail bond systems are staggering.
 It is estimated that 450,000 persons are detained before trial on any given day in the United States.
-They account for approximately 63% of the total jail population, and the aggregate daily cost to the taxpayers for keeping them in jail is greater than \$38 million.135 In addition to the cost to the taxpayers, the amount of money pocketed by private bondsmen is substantial.
+They account for approximately 63% of the total jail population, and the aggregate daily cost to the taxpayers for keeping them in jail is greater than \$38 million.
+In addition to the cost to the taxpayers, the amount of money pocketed by private bondsmen is substantial.
 For example, a recent study in Maryland found that from 2011 to 2015, the total amount paid to obtain bonds exceeded \$256 million.
 The study also determined that \$75 million of these payments were made by persons whose charges were eventually dropped or who were found not guilty.
-136

 Concerns about the fairness and efficacy of Tennessee's heavy reliance on commercial bail bonds is not new.
-In 1996, the Commission on the Future of the Tennessee Judicial System, characterizing commercial bail bonds as "the judicial system's tawdry embarrassment" and identified significant problems similar to those presented to the Task Force.137 These shortcomings included:
+In 1996, the Commission on the Future of the Tennessee Judicial System, characterizing commercial bail bonds as "the judicial system's tawdry embarrassment" and identified significant problems similar to those presented to the Task Force.
+These shortcomings included:

-- ◆ Opportunities for corruption; - Unnecessary detention for minor offenses; - Exhaustion of personal resources requiring appointment of public defenders or private counsel; and - ◆ The release of dangerous prisoners who have access to money.138 land, which have substantially reduced the incarceration rates and the associated costs.
-The Task Force also recommends establishing pilot projects to evaluate the efficacy in Tennessee of the pre-trial release reforms that have proved successful in other states.
+- Opportunities for corruption; - Unnecessary detention for minor offenses; - Exhaustion of personal resources requiring appointment of public defenders or private counsel; and - The release of dangerous prisoners who have access to money.